 So why the hell are we making fat an equal partner with carbohydrates

 In the previous chapter, we showed that building muscle is a two-part process.
-The first part is adding protein to muscle and the second is pre venting preexisting muscle protein from being used tor energy during and after weightlifting.
+The first part is adding protein to muscle and the second is preventing preexisting muscle protein from being used for energy during and after weightlifting.
 Far seems to play a role in the latter, preventive stage.

 A more recent study, published in 2001 in the American Journal of

-Clinical Nutrition, tackled the problem from a different direction.
-It tried to determine what happens when you cut tat calories without cutting total calories.
-The results indicated that merely cutting the fat in your diet does not, in and of itself, produce loss of body fat.
-Nor, in the study, did reduce fat intake lead to any significant reductions in factors linked to heart-disease risk.
+Clinical Nutrition tackled the problem from a different direction.
+It tried to determine what happens when you cut those calories without cutting total calories.
+The results indicated that merely cutting the fat in your diet does not, in and of itself, produce a loss of body fat.
+Nor, in the study, did reducing fat intake lead to any significant reductions in factors linked to heart-disease risk.
 In fact, the levels of one such risk factor - triglycerides in the blood - actually increased on the low-fat diet.

 while increasing muscle mass.

 And just how high was the high-fat content?
 Try 70 percent.
 So clear•

 ly, the role of fat in your diet is undergoing a major revision.

 Just as nutritionists who focused on lowering fat as the best way to help people control weight actually oversimplified the issue, doctors who focused on 'lowering cholesterol' as the best way to fight off heart disease were similarly skimming the surface.